dev-dpoudel/apbs-gateway-wiki/docs/apps.md

 ### Search Applications
 By default, Application will be listed wihtout any filters.
 User can filter such list by Application Name.

-* To Search simply type the value and press enter.
+* To Search, simply type the value and press enter.
 * To reset the filter click on the clear icon in the search box or manually delete input text and press enter

 ### Create new Application